-- Identify the kind of project you would like to create; craft a vision.
+- Identify the kind of project you want to create.

 - Contact the Associate Vice President, Academic Planning, Development, & Evaluation to discuss your project and identify funders.

-- Once a funder is identified, the Associate Vice President, Academic Planning, Development, & Evaluation will assign a Resource Development Officer to help you complete your project.
+- Once a funder is identified, the Associate Vice President, Academic Planning, Development, & Evaluation will assign a Resource Development Officer to help you develop your project.

 2. Project Development

-- You will meet or speak regularly with your Resource Development Officer until the project and budget are complete.
+- You will work closely with your Resource Development Officer until the project and budget are complete.